Revisiting Conjunctive Query Entailment for $\mathcal S$: Upper Bounds

-The proof of Theorem~\ref{th:reductionbasic} is technical yet relatively standard (see \appref{Appendix~\ref{ap:second_reduction}}{Appendix D.2}).
+The proof of Theorem~\ref{th:reductionbasic} is technical yet relatively standard.
 It remains to see that the existence of suitable mosaics can be decided in \NExpTime.
 Towards this end, we prove in the following subsection that tiles and mosaics of singly exponential size are sufficient.